AnonymousCryptos/NFT-Marketplace/README.md

 ## Security

 - Contracts use OpenZeppelin's secure implementations
-- ReentrancyGuard for all value transfer functions
+- ReentrancyGuard for all fund transfer functions
 - Comprehensive access control
-- 100% test coverage
+- 100% test coverage with all positive & negative scenarios

 ## For Contribution